Header

 I do not have access to a Mac so I am unable to test these instructions.
 I cannot guarantee that you will have no problems.
 If you choose to install the software on your own computer, you do so entirely at your own risk.

-Step 1: Download and Install the BlueJ IDE
+Step 2: Download and Install the BlueJ IDE

 BlueJ is a free integrated development environment (IDE) that allows you to edit, compile, and run Java programs.
 The table below contains some links you might want to follow.

-BlueJ Home http://www.bluej.org
+BlueJ Home https://www.bluej.org

-BlueJ Software http://www.bluej.org/download/download.html
+BlueJ Software https://www.bluej.org/download/download.html

-BlueJ Documentation http://www.bluej.org/doc/documentation.html
+BlueJ Documentation https://www.bluej.org/doc/documentation.html

-Go to the download page and be sure to download the MacOS X version of the software (BlueJ-300.zip).
+Go to the download page and be sure to download the Mac OS X version of the software:

 BlueJ Download

-According to the BlueJ installation instructions, all you have to do is expand the install file (BlueJ-300.zip) and move the resulting folder to your preferred location (for example Applications).
+According to the BlueJ installation instructions, all you have to do is expand the install file and move the resulting folder to your preferred location (for example Applications).
 They also recommend that you update to the latest Java version (via the Software Update feature).

 You can view the BlueJ tutorial and the BlueJ reference manual (and other documentation) on the BlueJ documentation page.
 Both of these are PDF (Adobe Portable Document Format) files.
 To view them you need Acrobat Reader which you can get from Adobe.

-Step 2: Add New Class Templates
+Step 3: Add New Class Templates

 When you create a new class in a project, BlueJ uses a template file to create a skeletal version of the new class.
 (It is not important, at this point, that you know what a class is.)
 BlueJ comes with several template files and in this step you will add some new ones.
 Right-click on each of the links below (one at a time), choose the Save Target As option, and save the file in the "BlueJ/lib/english/templates/newclass" folder.